 Envision Solar International, Inc. is a San Diego based sustainable technology innovation company.
-Envision distinguishes itself with unique and advanced renewably energized electric vehicle (EV) charging, media and branding and resilient energy systems.
+Envision distinguishes itself with unique and advanced renewably energized electric vehicle (EV) charging, media and branding and energy security systems.
 Our highly valuable and diverse product portfolio is based upon our patented EV ARC™ and Solar Tree® product lines.
 All of our products can be enhanced with EnvisionTrak™ patented solar tracking, ARC Technology™ energy storage, SunCharge™ Electric Vehicle Charging Stations and digital advertising packages.

-At Envision Solar, we create unique products that bring value to three specific verticals, electric vehicle (EV) charging, media and branding systems and energy resiliency.
+At Envision Solar, we create unique products that bring value to three specific verticals, electric vehicle (EV) charging, media and branding systems and energy security.
 We chose these verticals because they are each experiencing rapid growth, have massive opportunities for scale and can benefit significantly from the introduction of intelligently engineered solar powered products.
 We’ve ensured that our products can simultaneously be rapidly deployed, offer meaningful financial returns and improve the environment.
 The growth rates in the EV charging infrastructure, outdoor media platforms and solar energy production are staggering.
 The amounts spent over the next few years will be in the multiples of billions and we believe that we have the most elegant and robust products in the industry to serve this growth.

 We invent, engineer and manufacture products in our San Diego facility where our team of combat veterans, disabled workers and other valuable team members proudly integrate the highest quality components into our Made in America products.
 Our vision, experience and commitment to the environment and design has made us the market leader.